Platform-OS/platformos-documentation/pages/getting-started/users/authentication.md

 {% endraw %}

 On this page we check, if the provided token is valid as well as we fetch user's id based on email provided in the parameter.
-We re-use the graphql query created earlier.
+We re-use the GraphQL query created earlier.

 On this page we want to embed form to actually reset password, hence we create a file `form_configurations/reset_password.liquid`: